Organic Seeds Edible Plants Organic Pest Controls Books Tools, Propagation & Fertilisers Sprouting & Microgreens Poultry Supplies Specials

 SM147

-Mustard 'Osaka Purple' H Organically certified
+Mustard 'Osaka Purple' H UT

 'Osaka Purple' is a very striking plant with round, dark purple leaves.
 The thick, tender leaves have a spicy, pungent flavour and are excellent for cooking and pickling.
 Leaf mustards add zest to a salad mix; it can be harvested small or left to full size.
 The flowers are highly attractive to beneficial insects.
 Days to harvest: 21 days baby leaf, 45 days full size.